 However, there are some exceptions to this rule.
 For example, some thin aluminum alloys can be welded with DCEN using high-frequency start and helium gas.
 Some thick steel alloys can be welded with AC using high-frequency start and argon gas.

-Therefore, it is important to consider the characteristics of the metal, the thickness of the material, the type of electrode, the type of gas, and the desired weld profile when choosing between AC and DC welding for TIG welding.
+Therefore, it is important to consider the characteristics of the metal, the thickness of the material, the type of electrode, the type of gas, and the desired weld profile when choosing AC or DC welding for TIG welding.

 If you are looking for a TIG welder that can handle both AC and DC welding, you need to consider some factors before buying one.
 Some of these factors are: